hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 The `taskGroupReconciler` acts as the primary aggregate root.
 That means its job is to manage the relationships between components and provide or execute domain logic.
-It accepts incoming cluster state and desired `TaskGroup` configuration.
-From the configuration and the state, it can append values to the `allocRunner.reconcileResults` instance which is then used by the `GenericScheduler` to create a `Plan`.
+It accepts incoming cluster state and desired the `TaskGroup` configuration.
+From the configuration and the state, it appends values to the `allocRunner.reconcileResults` instance which is used by the `GenericScheduler` to create a `Plan`.
 Processing takes place in three phases.
-The phases are as follows.
+The phases are as follows:

-- Initialization:
+- Instantiation:
-  - Creates a `map[stromg]*structs.Allocation` where the map key is the `Allocation.Name`.
+  - Creates a `map[string][]*structs.Allocation` where the map key is the `Allocation.Name` and the value is a slice of `Allocation` instances that share that name.
-  - Creates a slice of `allocSlot` instances with a `len` equal to the `TaskGroup.Count`
+  - Creates a slice of `allocSlot` instances with a `len` equal to the `TaskGroup.Count` configuration value.
-  - configuration value.
-  - As each `allocSlot` is created, existing `Allocation` instances are added to it's `Candidates`
-  - slice based on `Allocation.Name`.
+  - As each `allocSlot` is created, existing `Allocation` instances are added to its `Candidates` slice based on `Allocation.Name`.
   - `Allocation` instances that don't match an `allocSlot.Name` can immediately be discarded or added to the `reconcileResults.stop` slice since they do not target a currently valid slot.
-  -
+    This scenario indicates a reduction in the configured `TaskGroup.Count`.
 - `AppendResults`:
-  - Iterates over each `allocSlot` and calls a domain method on each instance that is purpose built to return appendable results for each slice field that `reconcileResults` requires.
+  - Iterates over each `allocSlot` and calls a set of domain methods on each instance that are purpose built to return appendable results for each field that `reconcileResults` requires.
-  - This simplifies debugging, because now the set of `Allocation` instances being analyzed is limited to what should be a very finite subset.
+  - This simplifies debugging and testing because the set of `Allocation` instances being analyzed at any point in time is limited to a finite subset.
 - `DeploymentComplete`:
-  - Peforms essentially the same logic as the current `isDeploymentComplete` function
+  - Performs the same logic as the current `isDeploymentComplete` function, but using internal `taskGroupReconciler` fields or methods.

 #### `allocSlot`

 Given that a `TaskGroup` has a `Count` field, we can mentally model `Count` as a number of slots that need to be filled.
 The `existingAllocs` that are passed during instantiation are `Allocation` instances that map to these slots by `Name`.
-We are also passed a `Job` which contains the desired configuration for all its `TaskGroup` members.

 The `Allocation.Name` field is a rich text field that includes the `Job.Name`, `TaskGroup.Name`, and an index value(e.g `exmaple.web[0]`).
 The index values are constrained from 0 to `TaskGroup.Count` - 1.
+This specially formatted `Name` is the unique identifier for each slot.

 To manage this relationship between `existingAllocs` and the `Job` specification, we create an `allocSlot`.
 An `allocSlot` is a subordinate of the `taskGroupReconciler`, but acts as a separate aggregate root for`Allocation` instances that share the same _`Name`_.
 Its job is to apply the domain logic for reconciliation for a given slot against all the possible allocations that target that slot.
 The map of potential `Allocations` are called the `Candidates`.
 Constraining the number of allocations being handled at any given point in time to those that are all candidates for the same slot simplifies both development and debugging.

 #### Domain Model

+The following diagram illustrates the domain model in terms of the relationships between the different components.

-**Note that only the `TaskGroupReconciler` and `allocSlot` are new components.**
+**Note that only the `TaskGroupReconciler` and `allocSlot` are new components.
-With the exception of the `allocReconciler`, the rest of the components in the diagram are domain entities or pure data objects.
+Except for the `allocReconciler`, the rest of the components in the diagram are existing domain entities or data objects.**

 ```mermaid
 classDiagram